 Science backs this up, too.
-A PREDIMED study on healthy living conducted a an experiment with three groups.
+A PREDIMED study on healthy living conducted an experiment with three groups.
 Two groups ate a Mediterranean diet supplemented with extra virgin olive oil or nuts.
 A control group had a low-fat diet.
 Five years later, the two Mediterranean diet groups had a 30% lower rate of heart attacks and strokes than a control group.
 They also had lower rates of breast and genital cancer.

 Today, science assumes that our behavior may cause about 80 percent of all diseases and as much as 40 percent of all cancer.
 In addition to diet and nutrition, factors like physical activity, smoking, and stress management can also contribute to these complications

 So how can we adjust our lifestyle to ensure a healthy and happy life?
-Here are some tips.
+Here are some healthy eating and lifestyle tips.